 4) El Cartel de los Sapos

 Another telenovela about the downfall of the Cali cartel of Colombia.
 The trailer above is for the movie, but the series follows the same idea.
-Good for men because it focuses more on the business and conflict of the trade rather than sentimental relationships with women (although there's a bit of that as well - comes with the territory).
+Intriguing because it focuses more on the business and conflict of the trade rather than tumultuous sentimental relationships (although there's a bit of that as well - comes with the territory).

 5) Ojo Por Ojo